Churches Together in Farnham’s

 Thereafter, all dispersed quietly to await the explosion of joy at Jesus’ resurrection on Easter Sunday – so brightly illustrated by the daffodil Easter cross outside the Methodist Church in South St.

-The procession was organised by Stuart Dakers on behalf of Churches Together in Farnham.
+The procession was organised by Stewart Dakers on behalf of Churches Together in Farnham.
 He nominated early arrivals to act as stewards, police support no longer being available.

 |If you would like to see pictures of last|